 As you all know me as Syma Freak, I love my Syma 107 but now I feel there is a bit of competition with the new 4 channel Syma S800G.
 It is very different in it's build and flying ability.
 A 4 channel heli gives you more flying experience-to put it bluntly, you can now drift to the right and left at the same time spinning this bird-see video below.

-I have found other better buying sites than Rcfever as post with free shipping as below and genuine helis, still feel Amazon is the best deal tho.
+I have found buying sites that post with free shipping, still feel Amazon is the best deal tho.

 Ok, to move into the review-This Syma heli has different gearing and a swash-Plate concept, really different to the Syma S107G- that means has 2 servos attached to Swash plates-simple put the S/Plate controls both the forward and left and right movements-pushing the throttle to speed up rotors gives you the lift.
 Speeding up single rotor gives you the drift left or right.

 What is really neat is there are less moving gears than the 107g less damage on bad crashes.
 It comes with a screw driver and spare props,reason to mention this if you need to change the rotors make sure you look out for the small white washers attached to the rotors,if you lose them they are not supplied in the box-I learn't the hard way.Click to enlarge

 In the box delivered it also has two canopy colors which are pretty cool and easy to swap over.Mine arrived with white canopy.